 California State Required Priority: In accordance with California Health and Safety Code §34322.2, the LACDA will give priority to families of veterans and members of the armed forces in each of the categories below.

-Local preferences are weighted highest to lowest, in the following order:
+Therefore, in accordance with HUD requirements, the LACDA's discretionary policies for its ILocal preferences are below.
+The local preferences are weighted highest to lowest, in the following order: